 Make Use of Digitalization

-Digital technology-based spending is expected to rise from $0.6 trillion in 2017 to a whopping $2.39 trillion in 2024.
-This shows the role that digitalization has across industries.
+Digital technology-based spending is expected to rise 400% from $600 billion in 2017 to a whopping $2.39 trillion in 2024.
+This demonstrates the importance of digitalization across industries.
 The power and energy sector is no different.

-With a variety of datasets, IoT for monitoring, and continuous logging available, the energy sector can only be as efficient as it can if it uses digitalization.
-Modulating energy consumption with a demand response algorithm or a subscription model for EV chargers are all stepping stones to the world of the Energy as a Service model.
+With a variety of datasets, IoT for monitoring, and continuous logging available, the energy sector can only achieve efficiency if it uses digitalization.
+Modulating energy consumption with a demand response algorithm or a subscription model for EV chargers are all stepping stones to the world of Energy as a Service.

 Corporate Social Responsibility

-High carbon footprint is a cause of concern for individuals, as well as companies.
-It is a major contributor to climate change as well.
-Thus, people and companies are looking for ways to reduce their carbon footprints with low carbon technologies, renewable energy sources, and so on.
+Large carbon footprints are a cause for concern for many individuals and companies.
+Carbon use is a major contributor to climate change as well.
+Thus, people and companies are looking for ways to reduce their carbon footprints with low carbon technologies and renewable energy sources.
 However, installation, maintenance, and efficiency can be a challenge.

 Sustainable and Cost-Effective Energy

 The energy sector might be stubborn, but an overhaul with EaaS can ensure sustainable and cost-effective solutions for consumers.
-Energy as a service model can help reduce operations costs and engage in clean energy practices, especially for industries like telecom, data centers, HVAC, and more, which are generally energy-intensive.
+EaaS can help reduce operations costs and increase engagement in clean energy practices, especially for energy-intensive industries like telecom, data centers and HVAC.

 EaaS ensures quick, smooth, and personalized services with better management of energy resources so that customers have access to a seamless energy experience.
-In addition, EaaS can also show that it is possible to leverage existing power supplies more efficiently with smart insights and better analytics, as seen with this case study.
+In addition, EaaS can also show that it is possible to leverage existing power supplies more efficiently with smart insights and better analytics.

 Current Use Cases of Energy as a Service